bentonporter/keys/README.md

 Keys
 ====

-Simple tool for generating API and secret key pairs.
+A simple tool for generating random API and secret key pairs.

 Getting Started
 ---------------